 Lincoln Elementary (formerly North Casper Elementary)

-Located adjacent to B&G Club, the new school is presently being designed by MOA Architecture.
-The address of the site is yet to be determined.
-The school will be renamed Lincoln Elementary.
+Located adjacent to B&G Club, the new school is designed by MOA Architecture and will be constructed by AP Wyoming.
+The address of the site is 945 Jane Street, Casper, Wyoming.